otrv4/otrv4/modes/otrv4-standalone-mode.md

   version string "4".
 - "Creating a User Profile": the `Transitional Signature` field is not allowed in this mode: there is no DSA signature generation or verification.
-Therefore, when validating a user profile, the DSA signature must not be verified.
+Therefore, when validating a User Profile, the DSA signature must not be verified.
 - "Establishing Versions": ignore the paragraph: "A compliant OTRv4 implementation is required to support version 3 of OTR, but not versions 1 and 2".
 This mode only allows version 4 of the protocol.
 - "Online Conversation Initialization": ignore everything that refers to query messages and whitespace tags.
-Always check that the compatible version in the participant's user profile includes "4".
+Always check that the compatible version in the participant's User Profile includes "4".
-- "Offline Conversation Initialization": always check that the compatible version in the participant's user profile includes "4".
+- "Offline Conversation Initialization": always check that the compatible version in the participant's User Profile includes "4".
 - "Fragmentation": only OTRv4 fragmentation is allowed.
 Ignore this paragraph:
   "For fragmentation in OTRv3, refer to the "Fragmentation" section on OTRv3 specification".